HyperCubeMC/HyperChat/README.md

 # HyperChat
 A chat app created by Justsnoopy30.
+Now open-source.